pavoldanis/este/Readme.md

 Este.js - The evolutionary JavaScript Framework and Dev Stack
 -------------------------------------------------------

-With Este.js, just run one script to automatically update deps.js, run all your Mocha unit tests, and complile CoffeeScript, Stylus, and Soy templates.
-Browser is automatically reloaded when needed.
+With Este.js, just run one script to automatically update deps.js, run all your Mocha unit tests, and compile CoffeeScript, Stylus, and Soy templates.
+Browser is automatically reloaded or styles are updated if source file change.

 Tested on and compatible for OSX, Linux, and Windows.